 Width for Sneakers, Boots, and Dress Shoes

-Not everyone’s feet are the same width and that fact can sometimes be forgotten when finding your perfect shoe size.
+Not everyone’s feet are the same width and that fact can sometimes be forgotten when trying to find the right pair of shoes.

 The widest part of your foot should sit at the widest part of your shoe.
 If you tend to have wide feet, look for options that come in a wide shoe size.
 Don’t worry, you won’t have to sacrifice anything; not even style.

-At Taos, we have wide width dress shoes, like our Ta Dah shoe, along with wide sneakers, wide width booties, and boots.
-The width of shoes is often overlooked when people ask themselves “what shoe size am I?”
-As a result, people think they have variety to choose from.
-But clearly there are fashionable options out there for all.
+There are wide width dress shoes, wide sneakers, wide width booties, and boots.
+There are even wide width clogs for women!
+The width of shoes is often overlooked and thought to have less variety, but clearly, there are fashionable options out there for all.

 - Choosing a selection results in a full page refresh.